 Recreational kayaks typically have a width between 28 and 36 inches.
 This width provides a larger surface area for the kayak’s base – making these kayaks more stable and suitable for bigger dogs.

-As well as knowing the kayaks dimensions, it’s important to measure your dog’s dimensions too!
+As well as knowing the kayak’s dimensions, it’s important to measure your dog’s dimensions too!
 You want to make sure your pup can fit comfortably inside the hull, and have enough room to turn sideways with all four legs inside the boat.

 It’s a good idea to check your dog’s weight before jumping on a kayak, as too much weight could make the kayak less stable and efficient.
 The weight limits for all the kayaks I’ve reviewed here are between 425 – 550 pounds, so you should be fine with yourself plus a dog and your gear.

-Single Vs. Tandem Kayaks
+Single Vs. Tandem Kayaks for Large Dogs

 Tandem kayaks are longer and can hold more weight than single kayaks.
 If your dog is a big boy or girl (over 40-50 pounds) a single kayak will probably be too cramped for them.
-A tandem kayak will have a separate seating area for your dog to sit, plus more storage area for gear, food and drinks.
+A tandem kayak will have a separate seating area for your dog to sit, plus more storage area for gear, food, and drinks.

-Sit-In Vs. Sit-On-Top
+Sit-In Vs. Sit-On-Top Kayaks for Large Dogs

 If you’re looking for a stable, affordable kayak that can handle you plus a large furry friend, you can’t go wrong with a sit-on-top.
 They aren’t the fastest or most maneuverable type of kayak, but that’s probably not what you’re looking for anyways.